 In addition to the ideas mentioned above, we’ve collected several fun bar themes and included a list of all the toppings you need to make it easy for you to include a food bar at your next event!

-Grab some fresh bagels and add a few toppings for one a super simple breakfast event!
+Order fresh bagels and add a few toppings for one a super simple breakfast event!

 Waffle or Pancake Bar

 Don’t want to get up before dawn to make waffles or pancakes?
 Make them a day or 2 ahead and reheat right before your event.
 (You can even make them up to 2 months ahead and freeze them!)
 Include sweet and savory options for toppings.

 Topping Ideas: Whipped cream, butter, cinnamon sugar, powdered sugar, maple syrup, a variety of fruit syrups and jams, honey, chocolate sauce, peanut butter, Nutella, berries, bananas, peaches, nuts, chocolate chips, sprinkles, coconut, granola, fried chicken, sausage, bacon, a variety of cheeses.

 You’ll really impress your guests with crepes.
 They can be made up to a couple days ahead of time and can be served at room temperature.

 Topping Ideas: Whipped cream, honey, Nutella, jams, fresh berries, peaches, sliced bananas, chocolate chips, cinnamon sugar, nuts, coconut, sweet and savory jams, cheeses (brie, goat, cream, Boursin) fresh herbs, sautéed vegetables (mushroom, peppers, spinach, onions), ham, bacon, crème fraiche

 Yogurt Parfait Bar